iamdeja/rangeforce-linux/opsys_megadoc.md

 #### Nested raids <!-- omit in toc -->

 Usually Raid10 or Raid01, giving you both speed and redundancy.

-## Windows Update - categories

-There are various different types as well as different rules on how to download and apply them:

-- critical update: serious non-security related bug fixes
-- security updated: fixes security vulnerabilities
-  - critical: vulnerabilities whose exploitation can cause system infection without user action
-  - important: vulnerabilities that can compromise integrity or confidentiality of data or the system itself
-  - low
-  - moderate
-  - unspecified
-- service pack & update rollup: cumulative set of hotfixes, security, critical and various updates

-Service packs may contain new features and customer requested features.

-- definition updates: additions to product definition databases
-- feature pack: new product functionalities

-### LTSC

-Long Term Stable Channel versions of Windows are destined for usage in areas needing a reliable backbone, such as servers.
-LTSC versions only get security and other critical upgrades, but no feature updates.

 ## GNU/Linux (Ubuntu)